 It is Morgan’s fervent hope that everyone with a special need – young and older, healthy or ailing, introspective or outgoing – will be touched in a very special way by Morgan’s Wonderland: a shrine of inclusion, an oasis of friendship, an unforgettable wonderland…Morgan’s Wonderland!

 Native San Antonian Gordon V. Hartman is a philanthropist and former businessman who at the age of 15 started his own landscaping business while attending a local seminary.
 By age 19, he had saved enough to begin his home-building business, and by age 23, he had started a land development company.
 Founded in 1983, Gordon Hartman Homes built housing for low- to moderate-income families.
 Over the next 22 years, Gordon grew his company into the largest locally owned home-building and land development enterprise in San Antonio.

-In 2005, Gordon sold his companies and established The Gordon Hartman Family Foundation so he and wife Maggie could pursue their dream of helping children and adults with special needs.
+Since 2005, Maggie and Gordon Hartman and The Gordon Hartman Family Foundation have committed more than $50 million for the betterment of those with special needs.
 In 2007, he recognized the tremendous need for fully accessible outdoor recreational facilities, so he made another dream come true – the April 2010 grand opening of Morgan’s Wonderland.
 Two years later, global automotive giant Toyota, a leader in mobility solutions for drivers with disabilities, opted to become the presenting sponsor of Morgan’s Wonderland under a long-term philanthropic agreement with Gordon.

 Vision and Mission